 2. Roles and Responsibility of Directors

-The roles and responsibilities of the Board of Directors are to monitor business conduct and the Company’s mission as approved by shareholders and according to the laws and resolutions of the shareholders’ meetings and the meetings of Board of Directors as well as objectives and requirements of the Company.
-Additionally, the Board of Directors must exercise a good judgment in business decision-making and perform their duties with accountability, prudence and honesty for the best interest of the Company.
+The roles and responsibilities of the Board of Directors are to conduct business as approved by shareholders and according to the laws and resolutions of the shareholders’ meetings and the meetings of Board of Directors.
+Additionally, the Board of Directors must exercise a good judgment in business decision-making and perform their duties with accountability, prudence and honesty for the best interests of the Company.

 The Company has written policies on its corporate governance in which the Board of Directors reviews and monitors annually.
-Furthermore, after the Company’s common shares were registered as a listed security in the Stock Exchange of Thailand, the Company shall uphold the rules and regulations set by the Capital Market Supervisory Board, the Securities and Exchange Commission and the Stock Exchange of Thailand and will publish corporate governance report in its annual report and annual registration statement (Form 56-1)
+The Company shall uphold the rules and regulations set by the Capital Market Supervisory Board, the Securities and Exchange Commission and the Stock Exchange of Thailand and will publish corporate governance report in its annual report and disclosure report concerning additional information (Form 56-1).

-The Company shall uphold the highest standard of ethics such as protecting of Company’s confidential information, performing assigned duties with honesty and compliance with laws, respecting rights of others, and protecting the assets of the Company and the environment.
-The Company must ensure strict compliance with business ethics of its directors, executives and employees while policy and compliance evaluation must be conducted annually.
+The Company shall uphold the highest standard of ethics such as protecting of Company’s private information, performing assigned duties with honesty and compliance to laws, respecting rights of others, and protecting the assets of the Company and the environment.
+The Company must ensure strict compliance to business ethics while policy review and evaluation must be conducted annually.

-The Board of Directors has set policies to prevent and mitigate any conflict of interest that require all directors and executives to prepare reports on the interest and submit to the corporate secretary.
+The Board of Directors has set policies to prevent and mitigate any conflict of interest that require all directors and executives prepare reports of conflict of interest and submit to the corporate secretary.
 In any deliberation, decisions regarding business undertaking must be made for the best interest of the Company and conflict of interest shall be avoided.
-Related parties or persons who have potential conflict of interest with the transaction under considerations must report the Company of the nature of relationship and details on their interest in the transaction and shall not participate in the decision-making nor have authorities in approving that particular transaction.
+Related par-ties or persons who have potential conflict of interest with the transaction under considerations must report the Company of nature of relationship and details on possible conflict of interest and shall not participate in the decision-making nor have authorities in approving that particular transaction.

-Any transaction with potential conflict of interest related to trade conditions not conforming to general practices must be presented to the Board of Directors for considerations and approvals.
-The Audit Committee shall review appropriateness carefully before bringing the matter to be discussed at the Board meeting and/or shareholders’ meeting (on case by case basis).
-The Company must always act according to applicable rules and regulations set by the Capital Market Supervisory Board, the Securities and Exchange Commission and/or the Stock Exchange of Thailand.
+Any transactions with potential conflict of interests related to trade conditions not con-forming to general practices must be presented to the Board of Directors for considerations and approvals.
+The Audit Committee shall review appropriateness carefully before bringing the mat-ter to be discussed at the Board meeting and/or shareholders’ meeting (on case by case basis).
+The Company must always act according to the rules and regulations set by the Capital Market Supervisory Board, the Securities and Exchanges Commission and/or the Stock Exchange of Thailand (whichever applicable).

 Report of the Board of Directors

 The Audit Committee shall review financial reports and present them to the Board of Directors every quarter.
-The Board of Directors is accountable for the financial statements and financial information of the Company as appeared in its annual reports and must ensure the preparation of the financial reports is in compliance with the the Generally Accepted Accounting Principles (GAAP-Thai) and reviewed by the qualified auditors.
-The Board of Directors shall also choose appropriate accounting policies and consistently applies them.
-Adequate disclosure of information in the footnotes to the financial statements must be carried out.
+The Board of Directors is accountable for the financial statements of the Company as appeared in its annual reports and must ensure the preparation of the financial re-port is in compliance with the Generally Accepted Accounting Principles (GAAP-Thai) and reviewed by the qualified auditors.
+The Board of Directors shall also choose appropriate ac-counting policies and consistently applies them.
+Adequate disclosure of information in the foot-notes to the financial statements must be carried out.

-The Company’s rules stipulated that the Board conduct meetings at least once in every three (3) month with additional meetings as necessary and send out meeting notice to the Board members to review seven (7) days prior to the scheduled meeting date except in any urgent matter that prompt actions are required to reserve Company’s rights or protect its interest.
-Each meeting requires a clear agenda with complete supporting documents that must be submitted to the Board of Directors to in advance in order that the Board has adequate time to review the information prior to the meeting.
+The Company has set meeting schedules for the Board of Directors and other committees in advance on a yearly basis.
+The Company stipulated that the Board conduct meetings at least once every quarter by setting up the annual meeting schedule in advance with additional meetings as necessary and send out meeting notice to the Board members to review 7 days prior to the scheduled meeting date except in any urgent matter that prompt actions are required to reserve Company’s rights or protect its interests.
+Each meeting requires a clear agenda with complete supporting documents that must be submitted to the Board of Directors in advance.
 During the meeting, each director shall be allocated sufficient time for discussion and allowed to freely express their opinions.
 Related high-level executives shall be invited to attend the meeting to provide pertinent information and to directly address the issues.

 The Company shall ensure that the Board of Directors receive adequate information in a timely manner prior to the scheduled meeting.
-Additionally, the Board of Directors may independently contact the corporate secretary to provide consultation on matters related to compliance with laws and regulations.
+Additionally, the Board of Directors may independently contact the corporate secretary to provide consultation on matters related to compliance or for any additional information.

-The Company arranges self-evaluations for its directors at least once (1) a year to assess their performance, efficiency and other issues in performing their duties in accordance with good corporate governance policies.
-The process is detailed below.
+The Company requires directors to conduct self-evaluations at least once a year to assess their efficiency, performance and other issues in performing their duties in accordance with good corporate governance principles.
+The process is as follows

-- The Nomination and Remuneration Committee reviews evaluation forms to ensure accuracy, completeness and compliance with the rules stipulated by the regulatory authorities.
+- The Nomination and Remuneration Committee reviews evaluation forms to ensure accuracy, completeness and compliance to the rules stipulated by the regulatory authorities.

-- The corporate secretary summarizes the results of the performance evaluations of the Board
+- The secretary to the Board summarizes the results of the performance evaluation of the Board

-- The corporate secretary reports the results of the evaluations to the Board to take actions in improving work efficiency.
+- The secretary to the Board reports the results to the Board to take actions in improving efficiency.

-Each subcommittee must perform their duties as assigned by the Board of Directors with the authority to request the management to attend meetings, explain or prepare reports to make suggestions on assigned tasks as seen appropriate.
-Note that the Company arranges evaluations for subcommittees including Risk Management Committee, Audit Committee, Nomination and Remuneration Committee, Sustainable Development Committee and Executive Committee in compliance with evaluation guidelines for Thai listed companies of Thai Institute of Directors (IOD).
-The assessment must be conducted once (1) a year in form of individual evaluation (self-evaluation) to assess efficiency of all subcommittees based on the following process
+The Company arranged evaluations for subcommittee including Risk Management Committee, Audit Committee, Nomination and Remuneration Committee, Sustainable Development Committee in compliance with evaluation guidelines for Thai listed companies of Thai Institute of Directors (IOD).
+The assessment must be conducted once a year in form of individual evaluation (self-evaluation) to assess efficiency of all subcommittees based on the following process.

 - Subcommittees prepare evaluation forms in compliance with good corporate governance principles and guidelines for subcommittees.

-- Secretaries of subcommittees summarize and report the results of the performance evaluation and take actions in improving work efficiency.
+- Secretaries of subcommittees summarize and report the results of the performance evaluation of subcommittees to take actions in improving efficiency of the performance.

 - The secretary to the Board of Directors reports the results of the evaluation of subcommittees to the Board of Directors.

-The Company summarizes and informs the results of the evaluations of the Board of Director and subcommittees to all directors to be used as a framework in considering and reviewing their duties as well as issues and problems.
-The results will be also analyzed and recommendations will be applied for further improvements and developments.
+The Company summarized and informed the results of the evaluations of the Board of Director and subcommittees to all directors to be used as a framework in considering and reviewing their duties as well as issues and problems.
+The results were also analyzed and recommendations were applied further improvements and developments.

 - Director’s Training

-The Company promotes and facilitates trainings and other informative sessions on good corporate governance for applicable persons such as directors, members of the Audit Committee and executives to equip them with adequate knowledge and understandings regarding corporate governance principles, rules and regulations as well as director’s roles and responsibilities to manage the business to achieve efficiency under business ethics.
-The Company enrolls its directors in related seminars/programs organized by Thai Institute of Directors (IOD) and other institutions.
+The Company promotes and facilitates trainings and other informative sessions on good corporate governance for applicable persons such as directors, the Audit Committee and executives to equip them with adequate knowledge and understandings regarding corporate governance principles, rules and regulations as well as roles and responsibilities of directors.
+The purpose is to guarantee efficient and ethical management of the Company.
+The Company enrolled its directors in related seminars/programs organized by Thai Institute of Directors (IOD) and other institutions.

-- Scope of Authorities of the Board of Directors
+- Scope of responsibilities of the Board of Directors

 - Code of Conduct Manual